Inputs

 Many files have been created in the output directory:

-recording the execution details (identical to the console output).- Only if an error occurs (which it didn’t!) then a job-specific log for
+• Only if an error occurs (which it didn’t!) then a job-specific log for 13_job_log.txt etc.

 Next steps

-- The CSV files can be opened and visualized in Excel, Python (pandas), R, Spotfire, Ron’s Editor, and similar.
+• The CSV histogram files can be opened and processed in Excel, Python (pandas), R, Spotfire, Ron’s Editor, and similar.

-- Thresholds or color models can be calculated from the CSVs (e.g. using the
+• Thresholds or color models can be calculated from the CSVs (e.g. using the grouped/ aggregates for robustness).